 The first impression you will make is your appearance.
-This means that before you have even said a single word you made an impression based on how you are dressed.
+This means that before you even said a word, you made an impression based on how you dressed.
 Sounds like an important factor in a job interview, right?
 The answer to the question ‘how to dress for an interview?’ is incredibly important.

-Therefore, next to preparing the interview, thinking about the questions that you could possibly be asked, and how to present yourself, you also have to add your interview attire to your checklist.
-Showing up dressed for the part is just as important as nailing your interview itself.
+Therefore, before preparing for the interview and thinking about the questions you could possibly be asked and how to present yourself, you also have to add your interview attire to your checklist.
+Showing up dressed for the part is just as important as nailing your interview.

 You have to realize that this is (probably) the first time the interviewers meet you, and they do not know you outside of the company or interview center.
-It is what you present to them that they will take as your personality and you being ‘you’.
+They will take what you present to them as your personality and you being ‘you’.

 Companies differ, and so do their dress codes and workplace attire.
 Therefore, it’s important to understand the company culture and what is expected of employees in terms of office attire.